Behat/MinkExtension/README.md

   contexts avoiding the need to call parent contexts from subcontexts when only thing you need is mink instance.

-There's common things between those 3 methods.
+There's common things between last 4 methods.
 In each of those, target context will implement `setMink(Mink $mink)` and `setMinkParameters(array $parameters)` methods.
 Those methods would be automatically called **immediately after** each context creation before each scenario.
 And this `$mink` instance will be preconfigured based on the settings you've provided in your